appuachu/whats_crash/README.md

   <h1>IMPORTANT</h1>

-  $ For some device voucher.php & voucher.sh will not work!<br>
+  $ For some device voucher.php & voucher.sh will not work!
-  $ Use with caution url.php file otherwise your termux will crash when you run url.php command
+  $ Use with caution url.php file otherwise your termux will crash when you run url.php command!

   <h1>Installation</h1>